reedwan/little-giving-journal/content/posts/ghazali/index.md

 caption: "A 4th century (Hijri) panel from Nishapur, with the inscription, \"In the name of Allah, the Merciful, the Compassionate\""
 ---

-**Among the hadith [are the following]:** The Messenger (sallallahu alayhi wa sallam) said, "Give in charity, though it be only a single date, for it satisfies the hungry and extinguishes sins just as water extinguishes fire."
+**Among the hadith [are the following]:** The Messenger (sallallahu alayhi wa-sallam) said, "Give in charity, though it be only a single date, for it satisfies the hungry and extinguishes sins just as water extinguishes fire."
 (Ibn Mubarak)

-And he (sallallahu alayhi wa sallam) said, "Beware of the fire, if only [by giving] half a date [in charity] and if you lack even that, then by a kind word."
+And he (sallallahu alayhi wa-sallam) said, "Beware of the fire, if only [by giving] half a date [in charity] and if you lack even that, then by a kind word."
 (Bukhari)

 And also, "There is no Muslim servant of Allah who gives in charity [even] a date that he has earned in a pure and lawful way -- for Allah accepts only what is pure -- except that Allah will take it in His right hand and raise it up as one of you would lift up a baby camel or a colt, until it becomes as great as Mount Uhud [in recompense]."
 (Muslim)

-And he (sallallahu alayhi wa sallam) said to Abu Darda (radiallahu anhu), "If you prepare a stew, add plenty of water, then see those whose homes neighbor yours and invite them to share it."
+And he (sallallahu alayhi wa-sallam) said to Abu Darda (radiallahu anhu), "If you prepare a stew, add plenty of water, then see those whose homes neighbor yours and invite them to share it."
 (Muslim)

 And also, "There is no servant of Allah who is generous in giving charity except that Allah will be generous to his heirs in what he leaves them."
 (Ibn Mubarak)